kapilreddy/calabash-clj/README.md

 #calabash-clj

-Functional testing on android using calabash-jvm.
+Functional testing on android using [calabash-jvm] (https://github.com/calabash/calabash-ios/tree/master/calabash-jvm).
 The project includes some automation for building android project, building instrumentation for project and launching emulators.

 ## Basic usage
 The following code block will do these things.